oppia/oppia-web-developer-docs/Overview-of-the-Oppia-codebase.md

 ### Frontend tests

 The frontend isn't quite as heavily tested as the backend yet, but we're working on that!
 Any new code you write should be fully tested.
-For information on how, check out our [[guide to frontend testing|Frontend-unit-tests-guide]].
+For information on how, check out our [[guide to frontend testing|Frontend-tests]].

 Our frontend tests live in `*.spec.ts` files that accompany each frontend code file.
 For example, `topic-editor-page.ts` will be in the same directory as its test file, `topic-editor-page.spec.ts`.